charlesdaniels/st/README.md

 * The colorscheme has been set to [gruvbox](https://github.com/morhetz/gruvbox).
 * The font has been set to [gohufont](http://font.gohu.org/).
 * The cursor has been configured to be a red I-beam style.
+* Experimental support for sixel graphics has been added.
+There are several known issues:
+	* Entering `clear` causes *all* sixels to be deleted from scrollback.
+	* Rendering sixel graphics may cause unusual cursor placement, this is not specific to this variant of st - the same issue is present in the xterm implementation.
+This is likely an issue of sixel height not being detected correctly.
+* Preliminary support for some additional control sequences has been added, namely OSC 11 and 10 with more planned.
+* CSI S and T escape behavior has been modified to fix a bug where S or T escapes would sometimes cause lines to be deleted from the scrollback buffer.

 ## Attribution